 Cooperating with others to achieve a goal is another enjoyable perk that multiplayer provides.
 Whether it is taking down Destiny raid online or buddying up to take opponents on in a two-on-two game of hoops in Rocket League, some things are best enjoyed in the company of your best gaming pals.

 Today, we see more and more standalone experiences.
-Overwatch is solely built for multiplayer, while Resident Evil 2 and Control are for single player gaming.
+Overwatch 2 is solely built for multiplayer, while Resident Evil 3 and The Last of Us 2 are for single player gaming.
 Historically, a great deal of games have provided both.

 Halo and Pokémon have already been sited, but even games like Call of Duty (known for multiplayer) have always included a cinematic single player campaign.

 The contest of single player vs. multiplayer comes down to personal preference.
 There is no right or wrong choice.

 If shared triumphs, shortcomings, and experiences are for you, then multiplayer is your scene.
 If role-playing, exploration, and individual achievement is for you, then single player is often preferable.